-Retroperitoneal Lymph Node Dissection (RPLND) is the surgical procedure to remove the lymph nodes of the retroperitoneum (space in behind peritoneal membrane that lines the abdominal cavity).
-This is a complex and long operation; however, a laparoscopic approach may be considered to reduce the post-surgery complications.
+Retroperitoneal Lymph Node Dissection (RPLND) is the surgical procedure to remove the lymph nodes of the retroperitoneum (space behind the peritoneal membrane that lines the abdominal cavity).
+This is a complex and long operation; however, a laparoscopic approach may be considered to reduce post-surgery complications.

 The common side effects of surgery are reactions to anesthesia, excess bleeding, blood clots, infections, and erectile dysfunction.

-- Chemotherapy: Chemotherapy involves the use of potent anti-cancer drugs to destroy the cancer cells.
-These drugs enter the blood stream and travel throughout the body to destroy the cancer cells.
+Testicular Cancer Chemotherapy: Chemotherapy involves the use of potent anti-cancer drugs to destroy cancer cells.
+These drugs enter the bloodstream and travel throughout the body to destroy the cancer cells.
 For testicular cancers, chemotherapy is used in the following roles:

-- Radiation therapy: Radiation therapy involves the use of high energy radiations (such as gamma rays or x-rays) to slow down the growth of cancer cells or to destroy it.
+Radiation therapy: Radiation therapy involves the use of high-energy radiation (such as gamma rays or x-rays) to slow down the growth of cancer cells or destroy it.
 It usually begins after the orchiectomy procedure.

 Radiation therapy is used in the following cases:

-For testicular cancers, high energy beams are delivered at the site of tumor through an external source (external beam radiation therapy).
+For testicular cancers, high-energy beams are delivered at the site of the tumor through an external source (external beam radiation therapy).
 It is an outpatient procedure that is usually given over several weeks.

 Common side effects of radiation therapy may include fatigue, nausea, and diarrhea.
 Some men may also experience redness, blistering, and peeling at the delivery site.

 Testicular cancers usually have an excellent prognosis.
-The prognosis depends on the stage at the time of diagnosis, type of cancer and the overall health of the patient.
+The prognosis depends on the stage at the time of diagnosis, the type of cancer, and the overall health of the patient.
 Men with stage I and II cancers are likely to be cured with surgery and radiation therapy.
-Even men with the most advanced case have a fair average five-year survival rates.
+Even men with the most advanced case have a fair average five-year survival rate.